petersatsuse/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 > [!NOTE]
 >
-> Ephemeral disk aren't accessible through the portal.
+> Ephemeral disks aren't accessible through the portal.
 You receive a "Resource not Found" or "404" error when accessing the ephemeral disk which is expected.
 >

 ## Unsupported features